 In 2001, the campus officially became known as Salisbury University.
 A proud member of the University System of Maryland since 1988, SU has continued to expand its academic offerings, as well as its physical footprint.
 This century, new buildings such as Henson Science Hall, Conway Hall, Perdue Hall, Sea Gull Square, Sea Gull Stadium and the Patricia R. Guerrieri Academic Commons have changed Salisbury’s skyline.
 At the same time, new initiatives have helped make SU a national leader in sustainability and public engagement, while a focus on areas such as diversity, study abroad and student life has opened doors for many.

 In 2012, SU began its first doctoral program, the Doctor of Nursing Practice, followed by a doctorate in education in 2014.
-The SU Honors College was founded in 2016, and the College of Health and Human Services was created in 2018 in response to workforce needs.
+The SU Honors College was founded in 2016 and renamed the Glenda Chatham and Robert G. Clarke Honors College in 2020 in honor of its endowing benefactors.
+The College of Health and Human Services was created in 2018 in response to workforce needs.
 Today, over 8,700 students from more than 30 states and 60 foreign countries study over 40 undergraduate and nearly 20 graduate degree programs on a campus with over 90 buildings and more than 200 acres.
 SU consistently is ranked among the top universities in the nation by U.S. News & World Report, The Princeton Review and others.